 I guess you can say this is where the story starts.
 That’s how I got here, to my place now.
 But to tell the whole truth, I don’t feel like telling the story much right now.
 Maybe later, another time I suppose.

-Okay, so this is what happened.
-In that waiting room, Lucy and I were silent.
+This is how the whole hell-of-a-thing happened.
+In that stupid waiting room, Lucy and I were silent.
 I looked at her right after she looked at me.
 She was swinging her feet and I was biting my cuticles.
 Than the secretary said the owners were ready for us.

 The owners were two guys.
 One’s name was Bill and the other Ray.
 Bill was really tall, with gray hair.
 He wore a really revolting sweater, I remember, like Bill Cosby.
 And Ray was shorter, with a blond comb-over and thick, brown glasses.